prashantgpt91/TDEA-Genetic-Algorithm/Readme.md

+#Algorithm Outline

-Step 1: Set up the parameters of MGA for the optimization of process
+*Step 1*: Set up the parameters of MGA for the optimization of process planning.

-Planning.

-*Step 2*: Generate an initial population (i.e. *regular population, P*) .
+*Step 2*: Generate an initial population (i.e. *regular population, P*)

-The *regular population* *P*, is formed by randomly creating

-individuals at the beginning of the algorithm until its maximum

-size N is reached.
-It may contain both nondominated and
+The *regular population* *P*, is formed by randomly creating individuals at the beginning of the algorithm until its maximum size N is reached.
+It may contain both nondominated and dominated individuals.

-dominated individuals.

-Step 3: create the *archive population A.*

-The *archive* *A*, consists of only nondominated individuals.

-It is created from the copies of the nondominated individuals

-of *P*.
-Although its size is not explicitly restricted by a fixed

-number, it depends on *τ* that defines the size of the territory

-of an individual.
-Only the individuals that are accepted to the

-regular population are eligible to be evaluated to enter the

-archive.
+*Step 3*: create the *archive population A. The *archive* *A*, consists of only nondominated individuals.
+It is created from the copies of the nondominated individuals of *P*.
+Although its size is not explicitly restricted by a fixed number, it depends on *τ* that defines the size of the territory of an individual.
+Only the individuals that are accepted to the regular population are eligible to be evaluated to enter the archive.

-Step 4: Evaluate the initial population: calculate the objective
+*Step 4*: Evaluate the initial population: calculate the objective Function.*

-Function.

 *Step 5*: Parent Selection: The selection scheme is different for the two populations.
 In the regular population, the binary tournament